EPIC-guide/epic-guide.github.io/_life/shopping.md

 ### Galaxus / Digitec

 Switzerland's replacement for Amazon, essentially.
+They sell just about everything, from computer keyboards and phones to beer and sex toys.
 Originally a PC gaming store by the name of Digitec, they have expanded under the name of Galaxus, though computer stuff is still sold as Digitec.
 Note that the non-computer stuff has a minimum of 50.- per order, below which you will be charged a fixed 9.- fee.
 You can either get it delivered to your place, or go pick it up at their store in Malley.